philippschulte/fastly-promises/README.md

 Purge all domains of the active version:

-1. Get all the versions
+1. Get all the versions.
-2. Filter out the active version
+2. Filter out the active version.
-3. Get all the domains for the active version
+3. Get all the domains for the active version.
-4. Purge all the domains
+4. Purge all the domains.
-5. Log the status text for each purge request
+5. Log the status text for each purge request.

 ```javascript
 const fastly = require('fastly-native-promises');